Produce.jpg

 WHY SHOULD I SHOP AT CO-OPS?

-Plus, co-ops are without a doubt the best place to find local produce and local products!
+Plus, co-ops are a great place to find local produce and local products!
 Daily is proud to support over 60 local farms and producers.
 And that list is always expanding!
-So, if you want to pick up the best local carrots you’ve ever eaten or you need some fresh greens for the week a co-op is your best bet!
+So, if you want to pick up the best local carrots you’ve ever eaten or you need some fresh greens for the week, a co-op is your best bet!

 WHERE CAN I SHOP AT A CO-OP?

 Co-ops are everywhere!
 We are Athens’ only food cooperative, but other food co-ops exist all over the US.
-Our nearest food co-op neighbor is Sevananda in Little 5 Points in Atlanta.
-But there are many other kinds of co-ops and many can be found in Athens.
-We have a local cleaning co-op - Peachy Green Cleaning Co-op, a local vinegar co-op - Cherokee Moon, and a local landscaping co-op - Normal Landscaping, just to name a few.
-Plus there are many giant electric and natural resource co-ops in the area - Jackson EMC, Walton EMC, etc. Ace Hardware, Piggly Wiggly, and Dunkin Donuts are also all types of cooperatives!
+Our nearest food co-op neighbor is Sevananda in Atlanta’s Little Five Points neighborhood.
+And, you can find several other types of co-ops in Athens.
+We have a local cleaning co-op, Peachy Green Cleaning Co-op, and a local landscaping co-op, Normal Landscaping, to name just two.
+You might even get your electricity from co-ops like Jackson EMC and Walton EMC.

 Want to get super meta?
 One of the founding principles of cooperatives is that co-ops support other co-ops.
 To practice this principle, Daily is proud to carry many products that are made by co-ops.
-Equal Exchange, Just Coffee, Blue Diamond, Andes Gifts, and Organic Valley are a few of our most popular co-op vendors.
-So the next time you purchase Organic Valley butter from Daily, you will be supporting 2 co-ops with your dollar!
+Equal Exchange, Just Coffee, Blue Diamond, Andes Gifts, and Organic Valley are among our most popular co-op vendors.
+So, the next time you purchase Organic Valley butter from Daily, you will be supporting two co-ops with your purchase!

 WHEN DID CO-OPS BECOME A NECESSITY?

-The first successful food co-op started in Rochdale, England way back in the day.
-Many conventional stores were scamming people out of their money and nutrients by cutting flour with chalk or driving prices up.
+The first successful food co-op started in Rochdale, England, in the mid-1800s.
+Many conventional stores were scamming people out of their money and nutrients by cutting flour with chalk or driving up prices.
 The Rochdale co-op sought to change that by putting the power in the hands of the people.
 Much like Daily, many townspeople pooled their economic resources together to create buying power that competed with the conventional stores.

 1. Voluntary and Open Membership